 - Boxes only used by Barn Owls and/or doves will need clearing out every 2 or 3 years at most (unless the owls have very large broods of young or breed more than once a year in which case they should be cleaned out every 1 or 2 years).

 - It’s usually best to clean out nestboxes between November and January so as not to disturb breeding Barn Owls (which is illegal – see Barn Owls and the law).

-The most important thing when erecting the box is your own safety (for which you are responsible).
+The most important thing when erecting the box is your own safety!

 - Before erecting a box, please ensure that you have properly assessed the risks involved, particularly with regard to working at height.

 - A nestbox is quite heavy to lift single-handed and using ladders is potentially dangerous.